armory/docs/content/en/plugins/pipelines-as-code/dinghy-arm-cli.md

 ## {{% heading "prereq" %}}

 This guide assumes that you are familiar with the Pipelines as Code feature.
-If you are not, see {{< linkWithTitle using-dinghy.md >}}.
+If you are not, see {{< linkWithTitle "plugins/pipelines-as-code/use.md" >}}.

-Before you start, make sure Pipelines as Code is enabled for your Armory instance.
-For information about how to do that, see {{< linkWithTitle dinghy-enable.md >}}.
+Before you start, make sure Pipelines as Code is enabled for your Armory Continuous Deployment instance.
+For information about how to do that, see {{< linkWithTitle "plugins/pipelines-as-code/enable-cdsh.md" >}}.

 Additionally, the `dinghyfile` and module repo must be available locally so that the ARM CLI can reference them.